natashaclemencon/pap214final/README.md

 ## data Directory

-Raw data .csv files used in this analysis are housed in `data`.
+Raw data .csv files used in this analysis are in `data`.

 Raw data .csv files were downloaded from [McDowell and International Institute Of Tropical Forestry (IITF) (2024)](#references).